SeouljaBoy/SeouljaBoy/README.md

-- 👀 I’m interested in Product Management and trying to brush up my CS skills
+- 👀 I’m interested in Product Management and trying to brush up my skills
 - 🌱 I’m currently trying to make a multiplayer card game online